Communications Associate Visa Sponsorship Jobs in New York

 Which companies sponsor visas for communications associates in New York?

 Large employers with established immigration programs are the most consistent sponsors.
 In New York, these include global PR firms like Edelman and Weber Shandwick, media conglomerates such as NBCUniversal and Condé Nast, and financial institutions including JPMorgan Chase and Goldman Sachs.
-These organizations have dedicated HR and legal infrastructure to handle H-1B petitions, making them more likely to sponsor than smaller boutique agencies.
+These organizations have dedicated HR and legal infrastructure to handle H-1B visa petitions, making them more likely to sponsor than smaller boutique agencies.

 Which visa types are most common for communications associate roles in New York?